mrsarm/pose/Run-CI-envs.md

 ```

 It's recommended to use a _filter‒out_ expression when not all images follow certain convention
-like in our example where all company's image start with the `mrsarm/` prefix, but at least
+like in our example where all company's images start with the `mrsarm/` prefix, but at least
 you know what are the images you don't want to be checked, so a regex expression using
 `regex!=` could be as follows to achieve the same result: `postgres|rabbitmq`.
 Because
 it's an _exclusion_ expression, all images with the string `postgres` or `rabbitmq`